cloudflare/cloudflare-docs/products/logs/src/content/get-started/enable-destinations/splunk/index.md

 # Enable Logpush to Splunk

-Cloudflare Logpush now supports pushing logs directly to Splunk via API.
+Cloudflare Logpush supports pushing logs directly to Splunk via the Cloudflare dashboard or via API.

+## Manage via the Cloudflare dashboard

+Enable Logpush to Splunk via the [Cloudflare dashboard](/get-started/logpush-dashboard/).

+## Manage via API

 To set up a Splunk Logpush job:
 1. Create a job with the appropriate endpoint URL and authentication parameters